christianhidber/easyagents/README.md

 Thus traditional heuristics and classic machine learning were used to support the users in finding a suitable solution.

+Using reinforcement learning the failrate of the previous solution was reduced by 70%, resulting in an end-to-end success-rate of > 98%.

 ![Pluvia](images/Pluvia_small.png)

 For more details take a look at this [talk](https://www.youtube.com/watch?v=FCyZplb0ul4).